ZoDIAC: Zoneout Dropout Injection Attention Calculation: Methodology

-Gaussian Error Linear Units (GELU) \cite{GELU} non-linear function combines the properties of Zoneout \cite{Zoneout}, Dropout \cite{Hinton2014_dropout} and ReLu activation, all in one place.
-ReLu and Dropout are like each other because they both block some incoming signals from the previous layer.
-Their difference is that ReLu drops the signals that have values below zero.
-On the other hand, Dropout drops (sets to zero) some portions of the signal randomly.
-Zoneout \cite{Zoneout} is the complete opposite of dropout because some portion of the signals are kept identical (multiplied by one) and are selected to be identical to the previous layer.
+Gaussian Error Linear Units (GELU) \cite{GELU} non-linear function combines the properties of zoneout \cite{Zoneout}, dropout \cite{Hinton2014_dropout} and ReLu activation, all in one place.
+ReLu and dropout are like each other because they both block some incoming signals from the previous layer.
+Their difference is that ReLu drops the signals that have values below zero and on the other hand, dropout drops (sets to zero) some portions of the signal randomly based on the given dropout rate. zoneout \cite{Zoneout} is the complete opposite of dropout because some portion of the signals are kept identical (multiplied by one) and are selected to be identical to the previous layer.

 Combining all these features, GELU activation function is defined (in a simplified form) as the following:

 Looking at Eq.(\ref{eq1}), we realize that the GELU function first cuts the signal in half, then it searches for the right amount of signal to be added to the previously cut signal.
 Euler's number ($e$) is used in the form of $e^{-t^2}$ to create a curve for Area Under Curve (AUC) calculation, which correlates with the correct amount of signal that should be added to the previously cut signal at each time step $t$.
 Therefore, Eq.(\ref{eq1}) shows how the intensity of input signals (element-wise) is being refined by the GELU activation in Figure \ref{fig2}.
 GELU can also be approximated with $x\sigma(1.702x)$.
 The sigmoid function ($\sigma$) generates a value between 0 and 1.
 Therefore, multiplying the result of the sigmoid function by the incoming signal ($x$) always guarantees a refinement (lowering) effect over the input signal.